 Shannon: "Brian was at Daniel Webster College until 2017 when the school closed down and their students came over to SNHU.
 Brian and I both were a part of InterVarsity Christian Fellowship on our two campuses, and when Brian transitioned to SNHU, he became a member of the SNHU leadership team for InterVarsity with me and a few other students.
 We met at the summer leadership conference for InterVarsity and immediately became friends.
-It was only one month later when we started dating, one year after that that we got engaged and then 5 months later we got married!"
+It was only one month later when we started dating, one year after that we got engaged and then 5 months later we got married!"

 Elizabeth & Leah Richards

 Elizabeth and Leah: "Leah got a job at SNHU in July 2010 and Elizabeth was hired 4 months later in November 2010.
 Over the past 9 years, SNHU has become our home.
 We’ve always worked together...
 We don’t know any different, so it never feels strange to us.
 Working at the same institution gives us a shared language, it means we can talk out problems we’re having at work together, and it means we get to watch each other shine professionally.
 It also means we can meet in the middle of the day for 5 minute coffee dates – a real treat when you have young children!

 Elizabeth is the director of the Chandler Center, and Leah is the assistant dean of Student Success on campus.

 Ashley & Nate Beckley